GridGain-Demos/spring-data-swagger/README.md

         }

        ```
-3. Test Swagger API docs in your browser or POSTMAN:
+3. Test Swagger API docs in your browser or POSTMAN :

    ```shell script
    http://localhost:8080/v2/api-docs